dullkingsman/axiosbridge/README.md

-# AxiosBridge
+# axiosbridge
-A wrapper for axios that converts `Promises` form incoming responses to `Result` monads.
+A wrapper for axios that converts `Promises` from incoming responses to monads.

 <b>Usage</b>: